Bioconductor/EuroBioc2017/README.md

   University of Cambridge. *Building bioinformatics training capacity and coordination in Europe*.
 * [Levi Waldron](http://waldronlab.org), City University of New York. *Multi-omics methods and resources for Bioconductor*.
-* Lukas Weber, University of Zurich.
+* Lukas Weber, University of Zurich. *Statistical methods for differential discovery in high-dimensional cytometry data*.

 ## Special Interest Groups